nihlton/mason/README.md

 **Notes:**

 * CSS transitions and animations on element size can foil the resizeObserver.

-* its best to not style direct children of the Mason component, as it could interfer with positioning.
-Wrap your elements in a plain div.
 * The Mason component will wrap your elements in a div and apply the following CSS properties to the Mason owned divs:
   - box-sizing: inherit;
   - display: inline-block;
   - vertical-align: top;
   - width: var(--cell-width);
+* Adding additional styles to these Mason controlled elements can interfer with positioning.
+Proceede with caution.

 #### Basic Example
 ```js